kraianyn/EDU-Bot/README.md

 # EDU Helper Bot

-### Focus on studying, not on remembering all the deadlines and other things.
+### Focus on studying, not on remembering all the deadlines and other stuff.